digitalmethodsinitiative/arpg/README.md

 Amazon Related Product Graph

-This script allows you to enter a (set of) ASIN(s) and crawl its recommendations up til a user-specified depth.
+This PHP script allows you to enter a (set of) ASIN(s) and crawl its recommendations up til a user-specified depth.
 The output is a GEXF file with the recommendation network for those ASINs.

 Usage
 ====

-Change the settings in config.php and run the script as follows: php amazon_related_product_graph.php
+Change the settings in config.php and run the script as follows:

+php amazon_related_product_graph.php

 Dependencies
 ====